awsdocs/amazon-ec2-user-guide/doc_source/ri-market-concepts-buying.md

 When you purchase a Reserved Instance, you must choose an offering for a *platform* that represents the operating system for your instance\.

 For SUSE Linux and RHEL distributions, you must choose offerings for those specific platforms\.
 For all other Linux distributions \(including Ubuntu\), choose an offering for the **Linux/UNIX** platform\.
+If you bring your existing RHEL subscription, you must choose an offering for the **Linux/UNIX** platform, not an offering for the RHEL platform\.

 ## Buying Standard Reserved Instances<a name="ri-buying-standard"></a>